ronkok/Hurmet/docs/manual.md

 document, or multiple documents, all at once.
 You can do that.

 There is an altenate version of Hurmet that runs in Node.js from a command-line interface (CLI).
-It exposes one method, `md2html()`, which takes Markdown input and returns an HTML document.
+It exposes one method, `hurmet2html()`, which takes Hurmet’s version of Markdown input and returns an HTML document.
 The code below shows how one might apply it in Node.js:

 ```
 // Read a Markdown file, run the calcs, and write an HTML file.